Thomson's gazelle: Ecology

 Thomson's gazelle lives in East Africa's savannas and grassland habitats, particularly the Serengeti region of Kenya and Tanzania.
 It has narrow habitat preferences, preferring short grassland with dry, sturdy foundation.
 It does, however, migrate into tall grassland and dense woodland.
 Gazelles are mixed feeders.
-In the wet seasons, they eat mainly fresh grasses, but during the dry seasons, they eat more browse, particularly foliage from woody plants bushes and herbaceous forbs.
+In the wet seasons, they eat mainly fresh grasses, but during the dry seasons, they eat more browse, particularly foliage and seeds from woody plants, bushes and herbaceous forbs in the genera Acacia, Balanites, Boscia, Sida and Solanum.